 To wrap up this post we would like to encourage you to try different clothes, from different eras, and made out of different fabrics and colours.
 It’s important to know your body well; what works for you and what doesn’t.

 Some of the outfits here will look better on skinny girls, others on more athletic girls.
 Some will look better on tall girls, others on short ones.
-Some on both :).
+A few of them on both :).
 The point here is to experiment with different clothes and styles so that you develop a unique and diverse apparel that works for you.
 Eventually, you will know exactly which skirt is better for you on every occasion.

-We hope this post was useful for you and we look forward to reading your comments and suggestions down below!
+We hope you found this post useful and we look forward to reading your comments and suggestions down below!

 Have a great day!